HadyAhmed00/Library_Management_System/README.md

 6. Walid Shaban Ismail Mohamed

 ## Features:
-### This app made to be used by three types of users
+### This app is used by three types of users
 ### Librarians that can:
-* Addition/Removal of a book from the library
+* Add/Remov a book from the library
-* Addition/Removal of a user from the library
+* Add/Remov a user from the library
 * Search for books or members
-* Addition/Removal of users from Book- Order list
+* Add/Remov a user from Book- Order list
-* Blocking of users
+* Block a user
 * Rent a book
 ### Readers that can:
-* Searching of books or users
+* Search for books or users
-* Addition of self to Book- Order list
+* Add of self to Book- Order list
 * Rent a book
-### Gests that can:
+### Guests that can:
- * Searching of books
+ * Search for books
- * See all books Library
+ * See all Library's books

 <br>